Avedati/Athenaeum/README.md

 This is an in progress project.
 After I wrote my first web scraper, I realized the many inefficiencies that came as strings attached to my method of collecting and filtering through every text element on a webpage.
 Athenaeum, written in c, will be an improvement on Upsilon.

+Current status: On par with Upsilon, minus the GUI search feature.